Statement of support from New Mexico Commissioner of Public Lands on the Wildlife Corridors Conservation Act

 Americans love and value our wildlife and natural heritage.
 Wildlife watching generates over $30 billion in consumer spending each year, fishing over $35 billion and hunting over $27 billion.
 These industries support local economies in rural America and generate state and local taxes.

-Today, many of our most beloved American species – from the Florida Panther to the pronghorn, to Pacific salmon, to the monarch butterfly – are under threat from fragmentation of their habitats.
-The National Wildlife Corridor Conservation Act would provide for the protection and restoration of our native wildlife by identifying connectivity and corridors within public lands across the country
+The National Wildlife Corridors Conservation Act would provide for the protection and restoration of our native wildlife by identifying connectivity and corridors within public lands across the country.

 Many species in the US are declining.
 Scientists estimate that one in five species are at risk of extinction.
 One of the greatest threats to species survival and diversity is the loss, degradation, and fragmentation of natural habitats.
 America’s landscapes are losing species, becoming biologically unproductive and unhealthy because native habitats have become islands, cutoff from other landscapes and waterways, unable to sustain vital natural processes, such as: dispersal, migration, genetic exchange, acquisition of resources, population stability, and climate adaptation, among others.